postsharp/Metalama.Documentation/content/conceptual/using/debugging-aspect-oriented-code.md

 ![](images/aspect_debug_01.png)

 The logging aspect just adds a line at the beginning of the method that it intercepts.
-It just add the name of the method that being intercepted.
+It just adds the name of the method that is intercepted.
 So when you step into this code by pressing `F11`, you should see the transformed code like this.

 ![](images/aspect_debug_02.png)